 It’s this fear of letting a higher power into your life that can keep you from completing the program and, as many AA members feel, what’s the harm in opening up your mind to something that can help you?

 Each person working AA may have a different way to practice step 11.
-The likely outcome is that they find an activity or ritual that helps them stay ‘centered’.
-It helps them remember their priorities, their core beliefs, and lets them refocus their attention for better decision-making.
+It should help them center themselves, remember their priorities and core beliefs, and refocus their attention for better decision-making.

 The goal of step 11 should be to a continuous march toward spiritual improvement.
 It can be a challenge, though, to actually measure that improvement.
 An excellent way to do it is through journaling.
 Through journaling (which is in itself a form of meditation) you are able to express your thoughts, struggles, and honesty.
 They can also be used to look back on to see the challenges and hurdles you have overcome.